Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Introduction

 In order to describe the temperature profile in compressible boundary layers, two primary strategies have been explored in the literature.
 The first one involves developing a temperature-velocity relation (TV-relation), where the mean temperature is expressed as a function of the mean velocity.
 The second strategy focuses on establishing a temperature transformation, analogous to the idea of velocity transformation.

-Examples of TV-relation include the formulations from the last century \citep{Crocco1932, Busemann1931, Walz1962} and recent developments \citep{Duan2011a,Zhang2014, Cheng2024a}.
+Examples of TV-relation include the formulations from the last century \citep{Crocco1932, Busemann1931, Walz1962} and recent developments \citep{Duan2011a,Zhang2014, Cheng2024a, Zhu2025a}.
 These relations are built upon the Strong Reynolds Analogy \citep{Morkovin1962} and exhibit good performance across a wide range of flows \citep{Modesti2016, Duan2010}.
-However, these relations require the velocity and temperature at the boundary layer edge as input \citep{Modesti2016, Cheng2024b, Chen2025}.
+However, most of these TV-relations require the velocity and temperature at the boundary layer edge as input \citep{Modesti2016, Cheng2024b, Chen2025}.
 For internal flows, such as compressible turbulent channel and pipe flows, the centerline velocity and temperature are not known \emph{a priori}.
 Regarding this issue, \citet{Song2022} proposed an approach to determine the centerline temperature for turbulent channel and pipe flows.
 However, this method is limited to the classical isothermal wall configuration.
-For more complex configurations, such as compressible turbulent channel flows with mixed isothermal/adiabatic wall conditions \citep{Lusher2022}, the TV-relation encounters several challenges.
-First, it is often difficult to determine the boundary layer edge \citep{Cheng2024b}, as the mean flow field is no longer symmetry about the centerline.
+For more complex configurations, such as compressible turbulent channel flows with mixed isothermal/adiabatic wall conditions \citep{Lusher2022}, the commonly used TV-relations encounter several challenges.
+First, it is often difficult to determine the boundary layer edge \citep{Cheng2024b}, as the mean flow field is no longer symmetric about the centerline.
 In \citet{Lusher2022} and \citet{Huang2023}, the boundary layer edge is defined as the location where the mean velocity approaches its maximum value.
 But it remains unclear whether this position can be regarded as the thermal boundary layer edge.
 Second, neither the centerline temperature nor the temperature at the position of maximum velocity can be predicted by the approach of \citet{Song2022}.
 More importantly, even when these temperatures are available, applying them in the commonly used TV-relations still leads to noticeable discrepancies, which can be validated using the DNS data of \citet{Lusher2022}.
+Regarding this issue, the integral TV-relation proposed more recently by \citet{Zhu2025a} provides a more accurate solution.